What are the NDIS psychology fees?

 At Ability Consultants, the NDIS fees that are usually applicable for psychology are Capacity Building funds, specifically, the Improved Daily Living support category, which is line item 15_054_0128_1_3.
 There are other funding types that can be used, and you can find more information about those here.

-The NDIS psychology fees will differ depending on which state or territory you reside in and whether you are located in a remote location or not.
+The NDIS psychology fees will differ depending on whether you are located in a metropolitan, remote or very remote area.

-If your NDIS funds are plan managed or self-managed, the psychology fee remains the same.
+If your NDIS funds are NDIA Managed, plan managed or self-managed, the psychology fee remains the same.

 The fees that will apply to your NDIS psychology support will be clearly defined before your support commences.
 You’ll be able to view the fees in your service agreement, which is sent to you for your review and signature.